cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 model, even if they have the same numeric value.

-Also note that serialization variants, such as the number of bytes of the encoded floating value, or the choice of one of the ways in which an integer, the length of a text or byte string, the number of elements in an array or pairs in a map, or a tag number, (collectively "the argument", see {{encoding}}) can be encoded, are not visible at the
+Also note that serialization variants, such as the number of bytes of the encoded floating-point value, or the choice of one of the ways in which an integer, the length of a text or byte string, the number of elements in an array or pairs in a map, or a tag number, (collectively "the argument", see {{encoding}}) can be encoded, are not visible at the